How to Calculate The Price For Your Handmade Goods

 It’s the most romantic passion-filled set for failure conception you can imagine too.
 With no knowledge of production, manufacturing, or even how to make a knife, I spent my last unemployment check and purchased all the wrong materials to make some terrible knives, but something about the process pulled me in a way I’d never been pulled before, and in a way, I’ve always dreamed of being moved.
 Follies and hardships aside, every day has led to new challenges to overcome, developing physical skills.

-Theresa Healey (from Stormville, New York, USA) started With Love From T To You over 5 years ago.
+Theresa Healey (from Hopewell, New York, USA) started With Love From T To You about 6 years ago.

 Hi, I’m Theresa the owner of the blog DIY Lifestyle.
 On my blog, I share dozens of gluten-free, vegan, paleo, raw vegan and healthy recipes, fun crafts & DIYs, helpful life hacks, and travel tips.
 I started my blog because I was looking for a place to write down useful information to share with people all around the world but it quickly turned into something more.